 The options are not great.

-Actually, in the next hour, this has always been a topic of interest.
+Actually, in the next hour, there's always been a topic of interest.

-It's the stuff of spy novels and you know, over the years, you've heard about electric magnetic pole, like uh electric magnetic pulse and and issues like this.
+It's the stuff of spy novels and, you know, over the years, you've heard about electric magnetic pulse and issues like this.

-Um, and the fascinating thing about it is it really is a possibility, and it's something if you look at the history of it, it's pretty fascinating.
+And it's something, if you look at the history of it, it's pretty fascinating.

-It's more for me a topic of interest, but it's also you know a a real threat.
+It's more for me a topic of interest, but it's also a real threat.

-We're gonna have somebody who studied and written books on it, join us later in the program.
+We're going to have somebody who's studied and written books on it join us later in the program.

 I mean, it just sounded so swampy to me.

-Um, so on the other front, as it relates to North Korea, uh, we've got so thousands of North Korea's top military officials marching in support of Kim Jong-un as if they had any choice with Pyongyang warning it could reduce the U.S. mainland to ashes at any moment.
+So on the other front, as it relates to North Korea, we've got thousands of North Korea's top military officials marching in support of Kim Jong-un as if they had any choice with Pyongyang warning it could reduce the U.S. mainland to ashes at any moment.

 And they're on the same page.